Kitboga (streamer): Scambaiting

 In mid-2017, Kitboga found out that his grandmother had fallen victim to many scams designed to prey on the elderly, both online and in person.
 He then discovered "Lenny", a loop of vague pre-recorded messages that scam baiters play during calls to convince the scammer that there is a real person on the phone without providing any useful information to the scammer.
 After seeing these videos uploaded to YouTube, he decided to replicate the calls himself.
 While he started out streaming for his friends on Twitch, his viewership soon started growing beyond his immediate circles.
-Kitboga hopes that by wasting scammers' time, he can prevent them from scamming others, while also providing entertainment and education to his viewers.

 In March 2020, with the growing prevalence of the COVID-19 pandemic, Kitboga started baiting scammers who were selling an essential oil which they dishonestly claimed was a cure for COVID-19, following a United States Federal Trade Commission warning alerting consumers of coronavirus-related scams.

 In November 2020, Kitboga was signed by talent agency UTA.
 In May 2022, Kitboga was signed by Ryan Morrison's Evolved Talent Agency, again to expand Kitboga's goal of anti-scam messaging.

-In February 2023, Kitboga began working with AnyDesk, the creator of the remote desktop software often used by scammers.
-AnyDesk's aim is to stop its software being used for fraud.
-While scambaiting, if a scammer uses AnyDesk as their remote desktop software, Kitboga could give an AnyDesk representative the current connection ID number, and in turn, AnyDesk can track and ban all scammers' devices from using AnyDesk within the same network.

-In May 2023, Kitboga has partnered with Kraken, a cryptocurrency exchange, to create a spoof Kraken account to trap scammers into giving wallet addresses from stolen crypto accounts, along with their personally identifiable information should they decide to sign up for an account.
+In May 2023, Kitboga partnered with Kraken, a cryptocurrency exchange, to create a spoof Kraken account to trap scammers into giving wallet addresses from stolen crypto accounts, along with their personally identifiable information should they decide to sign up for an account.